whofferbert/key-mode/README.md

     Not limited to 6 strings.
     Default is "E A D G B E"

-Keyboard Options
+Keyboard Options:

   -K
   -keyboards
-    For each chord in the scale, print a representation of a piano keyboard, with the notes highlighed on the keyboard
+    For each chord in the scale, print a representation of a piano keyboard, with the given notes highlighed on the keyboard.

 Examples:

-  Get info on A Dorian
+  Get info on A Dorian:
     key-mode.pl -key A -mode dorian

-  Get info on E Aeolian, along with fretboard note positions
+  Get info on E Aeolian, along with fretboard note positions:
     key-mode.pl -key E -mode Aeolian -fingerboards

-  Get info about a user-provided scale
+  Get info about a user-provided scale:
     key-mode.pl -key E -steps "1 3 1 2 1 2 2" -name "Super Locrian"

   Get info and fingerboard patterns for an 8 string guitar with weird tuning:
     key-mode.pl -key B -mode Mixolydian -fingerboards -guitar-tuning "E A D A D G B E"

-  Get info about a keyboard, condensed
+  Get info about a keyboard, condensed:
     key-mode.pl -key G -mode Phrygian -keyboards -condense

   The argument handling also supports shorthand addressing on most options.